KPI Tree

 Your semantic layer defines the metrics.
 KPI Tree shows how they drive each other, who owns them, and what to do when they move.

 You have already invested in dbt Cloud to govern your metric definitions in one place.
-That foundation solves metric consistency.
-But it was never designed to answer the next set of questions: which metrics cause which, who is accountable when something moves, and what is being done about it.
-KPI Tree imports your entire metric catalogue from the semantic layer and adds causal structure, ownership, and an action loop on top.
-Your dbt project stays untouched.
-Definitions stay governed.
-You just get more from the work you have already done.
+That solves metric consistency.
+It was never designed to answer the next set of questions: which metrics cause which, who is accountable when one moves, and what is being done about it.
+KPI Tree reads your entire metric catalogue through the dbt Cloud Semantic Layer API, with no dbt CLI to install and no manifest uploads, and never re-implements a single calculation, so the numbers always match dbt.
+On top of that governed foundation it adds a causal metric tree, RACI ownership, and a closed action loop.
+Your dbt project stays untouched, your definitions stay governed, and you get far more from the work you have already done.

 Live in under two minutes

 Provide a read-only service token and your Environment ID.
-KPI Tree imports every metric from your semantic layer automatically.
+KPI Tree imports every metric, dimension, time grain, and aggregation type from your semantic layer automatically.

 1